lammesen/netrust/docs/quick_start.md

 - Rust toolchain (stable).
 - Node.js + Tauri dependencies (if running GUI).
 - Access to NetBox export (optional) and target inventory credentials stored via `nauto_cli creds`.
+- **Important**: All commands below assume you are running from the project root directory.

 ## 2. Store Credentials
 ```bash